Configuration

 The Day, Hour and Minute fields describe when each new shift will start.
 The Primary/Secondary Assignee fields describe who, or how On-Call Optimizer will choose to, assign to each shift.

 The [Not assigned] keyword is typically used in the secondary field when only a single assignee is required for the shift, however it can also be used in the primary field when you wish to configure a schedule with non-continuous assignments (e.g. only create shifts for business hours Monday to Friday).
-The only restriction is that at least one of the shift configurations must contain an assignee - there’s no point asking On-Call Optimizer to manage a schedule to which no-one is every assigned!
+The only restriction is that at least one of the shift configurations must contain an assignee - there’s no point asking On-Call Optimizer to manage a schedule to which no-one is ever assigned!

-Use to the example configs to further understand how shift configurations can be combined to achieve a variety of different schedule types and configurations, or for detailed information consult the extension logic, and assignment algorithm reference.
+Use the example configs to further understand how shift configurations can be combined to achieve a variety of different schedule types and configurations, or for detailed information consult the extension logic, and assignment algorithm reference.

 Cross-Schedule Availability